syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Syncfusion-Project-Templates.md

 2. Name the **Project**, choose the destination location, and set the framework of the project, and then click **OK**.
 The Project Configuration Wizard appears.

-   N> Minimum target framework is 4.5 for Syncfusion ASP.NET Core (Essential JS 2) Project Templates.
+   N> *Minimum target framework is 4.5 for Syncfusion ASP.NET Core (Essential JS 2) Project Templates*.

 3. Choose the options to configure the Syncfusion ASP.NET Core (Essential JS 2) Application by using the following Project Configuration dialog.